Jobe Bellingham: International career

 Bellingham was born in England, and is reported to be also eligible to represent Ireland via a paternal grandparent.
 He made his debut for England under-16s on 3 June 2021, starting a 6–0 friendly win against Northern Ireland.
 He made his first appearance at under-17 level three months later in the Syrenka Cup tournament against Romania; he marked the occasion by missing a penalty, but England still won 2–0.
 He also played in the other group match and in the final, which England lost 3–2 to the Netherlands.
 In October, he played in all three of England's 2022 European Under-17 Championship qualifying round matches, and provided an assist for Kobbie Mainoo's goal in a 7–0 win against Armenia, as England topped their group and progressed to the elite round.

 After eight appearances for the under-17s, Bellingham was included in the England under-18 squad for a four-team mini-tournament at the Pinatar Arena in Spain in September 2022.
 He started against the Netherlands and Belgium and was a late substitute against the Faroe Islands as England won all three matches.
 In March 2023, Bellingham played in all three matches of the under-18s' tour of Croatia.
 Against the hosts, he came on after an hour, scored an equaliser, and England went on to win 2–1.
 He started and captained the side in the other two matches.
 His shot was blocked for a penalty that would have tied the scores against Belgium – he took the kick but missed, and Belgium won 3–0 – and he scored the last goal of a 3–1 win against Switzerland.

 Bellingham made his England under-19 debut and captained the side for a 1–0 defeat to Germany in Oliva, Spain on 6 September 2023.
 He played in the second match of that training camp, and took part in all three of England's European Championship qualifying round matches in October.
 All three were drawn, and England failed to qualify.
 On 7 June 2024, Bellingham made his first appearance for the England Elite League Squad (formerly known as England U20); he played the first 65 minutes of a friendly against Sweden at Stadion ŠRC Sesvete which England won 2–1.

-On 15 November 2024, Bellingham made his U21 debut during a goalless draw with Spain in Cadiz.
+On 15 November 2024, Bellingham made his U21 debut during a goalless draw with Spain in Cádiz.